Originally posted: 1/05/2020

 David, the chosen monarch, the rightful heir to the throne as God’s anointed king, understood it was God’s determined will; he would wear the crown, (1 Samuel 16:1, 12-13).

 And yet David grieved the death of his rebellious son, his son who had derived his own course for success, his own course against God’s will, fueled by bitterness and revenge.
-Absalom, so steeped in his defiant anger conspired against his own father, humiliated the king before the nation in taking the king’s concubines as his own, and sought the king’s life so that David was forced to flee for his very life.
+Absalom, so steeped in his defiant anger conspired against his own father, humiliated the king before the nation in taking the king’s concubines as his own, and forearmed himself to overthrow the king so that David was forced to flee for his very life.

 And still, despite the betrayal, despite the rebellious rejection, despite the murderous threats, King David’s heart was grieved, so grieved he would have even traded places with his son.
 David was willing, willing to have been a substitute, to take his son’s place in death, rather than to lose his son to death.
 While David would later be rebuked by Joab because “the victory that day was turned to mourning for all the people, for the people heard it and said that day, ‘The king is grieved for his son,’” (2 Samuel 19:2), David’s immediate reaction was genuine.